ATV/Front Bucket Model

 This model was originally designed as a great alternative to spot spraying in your hay and pasture ground.
 Save on labor and on chemical costs by using our ATV/Front Bucket weed wiper unit.
-This product will come with the plumbing an frame needed to mount to your front bucket or ATV application.
-We sell the kits without the sprayer and pump because you probably already have a tank and pump to power your unit!
+This product will come with the plumbing an frame needed to mount to your front bucket or ATV.
+We sell the kits without the sprayer and pump because most of you already have a tank and pump to power your unit with.
 However, sprayer and pumps are available for purchase below.

 Power Lift Option